 Holden’s drawing for Leicester Square tube November 1923.
 Source: Twitter.

 The present ticket hall was largely designed by Holden and the centre kiosk remains as detailed previously.

 The centre kiosk area was originally empty and used for a floral display when the station first opened.
 The circular central glass area was built later and used as a display unit before becoming a control room.
-This picture shows it in use as a showcase display for the Victoria and Albert museum during 1938.
+This picture shows it in use as a display unit during 1948.
 The centre kiosk area is a control room these days with a useful train departure indicator:

 BALLASTED TRACK SECTIONS